 But I’ve always craved the freedom and flexibility of freelancing.
 I’ve used many amazing freelancers over the years and sat at my desk on dark, rainy days in Cardiff, green with envy, as they regaled me with stories of working poolside on their month-long holiday to Dubai.
 Not that I’m planning any month-long holidays, or going to Dubai.
 It sounds nice though, doesn’t it?

-For me, it means I get to do more of what I really love – writing.
-Whilst I really enjoy PR and marketing (and there really isn’t much in the way of PR and marketing that I haven’t done), I don’t feel quite the same thrill for them as I do for writing, for creating copy and content that people love.
+For me, it means I get to do more of what I really love – writing and creating copy and content that people love.
 Yet the further and further you move up that PR agency career mountain, the further away you move from it.
 So, here I am.
 Back at base camp, ready for my next challenge.
 Bring it on.